trungdq88/Awesome-Black-Friday-Cyber-Monday/README.md

 # 💵 Awesome Black Friday / Cyber Monday Deals - 2025 🤑

 ## What's new in 2025?
-- ⭐ **High quality curated deals only**: All deals in this repo are carefully review by me (Tony Dinh) with help from my brother (Hieu Dinh).
-We only pick the most legit and high quality apps, no half-finished, vibe-coded, or AI slops.
+- ⭐ **High quality curated deals only**: All deals in this repo are carefully review by me (Tony) with help from my brother (Hieu Dinh).
+We only pick the most high quality apps, no half-finish vibe-coded, no slops.
 - ⭐ **Only software.
 No courses, books, boilerplates, etc.** This year, we will only collect software and apps, this is solely just to save our time in reviewing the deals and focusing more on what we love: cool software products.

 Feel free to add your app's deal below [with a Pull Request](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/1618).